Hexadual/CNIT48101/docs/source/index.rst

 .. contents:: Table of Contents
    :depth: 1
+   :local:
+   :backlinks: none

 Section 1 (Hardware Information)
 ####################################

-To gather the hardware information of the system, we this section to our cloud-init file.
+To gather the hardware information of the system, we added this section to our cloud-init file.

 .. code-block:: yaml
    #cloud-config
    runcmd:
    - /usr/bin/lshw > /home/admin1/lshw.txt

+What this command dose is it runs the `lshw` command and saves the output to a file called `lshw.txt` in the home directory of the `admin1` user.

 Section 2 (OS install)
 ####################################
 Install process: OS info and installation method

+For the OS install, we chose to use the Ubuntu 20.04 LTS image.
+We chose this image because it is a long term support release and is widely used.
+We also chose this image because it is a lightweight image and is easy to use.

 Section 3 (Network Configuration)